OdinBurntwaffle/capeTrader/README.md

 3. Make sure there is only one of the given cape you want to augment in your inventory.
 For example if you are intending to augment an ogma's cape, there should only be one ogma's cape in your inventory.

 4. The go command takes a number as an input that represents the number of times you wish to augment your cape.
 It is possible you will lose your thread,dust,sap and dye if you enter a number that would take your augment past its possible maximum.
 For example suppose you have an ogma's cape already augmented with Dex+5 from a thread item.
-After using the **//ct prep thread ogma's cape dex** command you enter **//ct go 20** command.
+After using the **//ct prep run thread dex** command you enter **//ct go 20** command.
 There is a safeguard that will stop the augmentation process after augmenting your cape 15 times. **However, there is NO guarantee this safeguard will work for every possible augment path.
 Particularly pet related paths that I have not yet been able to test.** It is highly recommended that you enter the exact number of times you need to max a particular path to decrease the chance of lost items.

 5. It is also possible to lose augment items if you try to augment a cape with a different path than is already present.
 Suppose again you have an ogma's cape augmented with DEX+5 via threads.
-If you enter the **//ct prep thread ogma's cape str** and then the **//ct go 15** command intending to augment your cape with str, **you will lose all 15 threads**.
+If you enter the **//ct prep run thread str** and then the **//ct go 15** command intending to augment your cape with str, **you will lose all 15 threads**.
 There is currently no safeguard for this but one is currently being considered to be added to the capetrader addon.

 6. If you have the inventory menu open, be sure to close before using the go commmand and make sure you do not open menus or move items around in your inventories while the augmentation process is ongoing.
 You will get a start message after you use the go command and an ending message once the augmentation process completes.
 You can mess around with your inventory after you get the ending message, otherwise you will interupt the augmentation process.

 Suppose you want to augment an ogma's cape from scratch with dex, accuracy and attack, and double attack.
 You can use the following steps:

-1. Enter //ct prep thread ogma's cape dex
+1. Enter //ct prep run thread dex

 2. Enter //ct go 20

 3. Wait for the ending message

-4. Enter //ct prep dust ogma's cape acc/atk
+4. Enter //ct prep run dust acc/atk

 5. Enter //ct go 20

 6. Wait for the ending message.

-7. Enter //ct prep sap ogma's cape doubleattack
+7. Enter //ct prep run sap doubleattack

 8. Enter //ct go 10